Nokia Launches Nokia 6, Its First Android Smartphone

 That’s one reason Microsoft stepped away from the deal in 2015 after purchasing the company in 2014 — and losing a whole mess of money on the wager

-“Given that Microsoft is about to axe another 7,800 employees, take a restructuring charge of $750 million to $850 million related to the layoffs plus a $7.6 billion impairment charge, it’s hard to argue that the $7.2 billion acquisition of Nokia’s phone business 18 months ago was anything but folly,” Barb Darrow wrote in a July 2015 piece for Fortune.
+“Given that Microsoft is about to axe another 7,800 employees, take a restructuring charge of $750 million to $850 million related to the layoffs plus a $7.6 billion impairment charge, it’s hard to argue that the $7.2 billion acquisition of Nokia’s phone business 18 months ago was anything but folly,” Barb Darrow wrote in a July, 2015, story for Fortune.

 Microsoft eventually sold its stake in Nokia to Chinese manufacturer Foxconn for a comparatively paltry $350 million.